 Admission into entry-to-practice Pharm.D.

 To be eligible for admission to the entry-to-practice Pharm.D. program, you must complete five courses per semester in at least two semesters and successfully complete the following 10 prerequisite courses or their equivalent:

 - Biology 1001 and 1002

 - Chemistry 1050 and 1051 (St. John's campus) or Chemistry 1200 and 1001 (Grenfell campus)

 - six credit hours in English or three credit hours in English and three credit hours in a Memorial University critical reading and writing (CRW) course.

 - Physics 1020 or 1050 and Physics 1021 or 1051

-In addition to the University’s general application fee, Canadian applicants are required to pay a pharmacy application fee of $125 CAD and international applicants $175 CAD.
+In addition to the University’s general application fee, Canadian applicants are also required to pay an additional pharmacy application fee of $125 CAD and international applicants $175 CAD.

 Sample Pharm.D. courses